MrAtiebatie/Winterclocks/README.md

 Winterclocks
 ============

-A simple CSS framework for basic positioning.
+A simple CSS framework for basic positioning and styles.